The mission of The Seattle Garden Club is to

-Fragrance Garden at University of Washington Botanic Gardens
+- Fragrance Garden at University of Washington Botanic Gardens

-Completed Grant Request forms must be received by December 15th for the 2018 funding round.
+GRANT APPLICATION: Completed Grant Request forms must be received by November 1st for the following year funding round.
 Please Note: this is the updated deadline!

 For more information or questions, please click here to contact the Community Projects Chair via contact form.

 Rainier Beach Urban Farm & Wetlands